rattaroaz/DKSKOfficial/readme.md

 	If End Date is entered, list of jobs by date that are available will be seen. checkbox exists on a column right of the price.  when checked, it opens up the entire details of the file, identical to the StartJob.
 Then click Submit  then goes to accounts receivable, adds InvoiceDate (date of completion)

+NewJobs:
+	this section is to add types of jobs and define the cost of the materials. prepopulated cost of the materials can be edited.
+	Once edited, any future job will be using that value, but it will not retroactively change any values. can add new jobs as needed.